bekov28/javascript-challenges/README.md

 # javascript-challenges

-This is a 30-day challenge for 30-javascript-projects to enhance logic in this programming language The ones with the recommended are good for applying to personal projects.
+This is a 30-day challenge for 30-javascript-projects to enhance logic in this programming language.
+The projects with the recommended are recommended for applying to personal projects.

 1-project.
 Weather App (Recommended)